mpokrass/Personality-notes/psych-356.md

 ERN is a very quick marker of anxiety related symptoms.
 Other symptoms of anxiety in the behavioural inhibition system.

-When this anxiety system is triggered, automatic supression of goal-related activities.
+When this anxiety system is triggered, automatic suppression of goal-related activities.
 Animals actually stop in their tracks.
 Something isn't going well, need to stop what you're doing.

 Anxiety to discourage persistence in what you're doing.